AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-09-07-swifter-design.md

 everything C++-like vtably static, Swifter goes back to the rootz of Objective-C and makes everything dynamic.

-Lets assume the ARI is implementing Swifter, how does that look like?
+Let's assume the ARI is implementing Swifter, how does that look like?

 ### Introduction